+Albacore tuna is a highly migratory species (HMS) that is harvested by many countries the North and South Pacific Oceans.
+There are discrete and distinct albacore stocks in the North and South Pacific, respectively, which are managed separately.
 Management of the two stocks is through international commissions (Inter-American Tropical Tuna Commission- IATTC and the Commission for the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean - WCPFC) and domestically for the US troll caught albacore fishery through the Highly Migratory Species Fishery Management Plan (HMS FMP) of the Pacific Fishery Management Council.
 The jurisdictions of the international commissions overlap somewhat.
 Additionally the WCPFC is a relatively new body for management.
 However, there have been joint agreements between the two commissions on which commission will take the lead for the South stock (WCPFC) and the North stock (IATTC).
+There is an excellent record of communication and consultation between the IATTC and the WCPFC regarding management measures related Pacific HMS, including albacore.

-Additionally, the scientific/assessment support is currently supplied by the SPC (South stock) and the IATTC (North stock).
-Additionally, in the latter case the IATTC has delegated the scientific support to the North Pacific Albacore Working Group (an ad hoc working group of albacore scientists from countries interested in North albacore), and more recently the Interim Scientific Committee (albacore working group).
-Also, the scientific advice for management for the South is developed through the Secretariat for the Pacific Community for the WCPFC, providing further review of assessment advice.
+Formal scientific working groups conduct stock assessments, as well as coordinate related research programs for the respective North and South Pacific albacore populations, and report their findings to the commissions.
+Scientific representatives from both of the commissions, along with fisheries scientists from the various countries that harvest albacore from the respective populations, are members or observers that participate on these scientific working groups.
+The scientific/assessment support is currently supplied by the Secretariat of the Pacific Community, SPC, (South stock, with the WCPFC, providing further review of assessment advice) and the IATTC (North stock).
+Additionally, in the latter case the IATTC has delegated the scientific support to the North Pacific Albacore Working Group (NPAW; an ad hoc working group of albacore scientists from countries interested in North albacore), and more recently the Interim Scientific Committee (albacore working group).